scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 ```

-**5. Clone your ohi-[assessment] repo to your computer**
+### Clone your ohi-[assessment] repo to your computer

-[OHI-Science](https://github.com/OHI-Science) is the 'owner' of the OHI repositories stored on GitHub, and individual users contribute to these repositories when they have permission.
+OHI-Science is the 'owner' of the OHI repositories stored on GitHub at https://github.com/OHI-Science, and individual users contribute to these repositories when they have permission.
 The OHI team will create a repository for your assessment once you provide your GitHub username: email your username to bbest@nceas.ucsb.edu or lowndes@nceas.ucsb.edu.

 The repository will be backed up and stored on github.com and you will also have a local version on your computer.